Silverstone Track Guide

 Mansell Mania though is only part of Silverstone's rich history.
 It was in 1991 when we saw Mansell give his rival Ayrton Senna a lift back to the pits after his McLaren ran out of fuel.

-Or if it's a more controversial win that you're after, Michael Schumacher got about as controversial as you can get by winning the 1998 British Grand Prix at Silverstone by driving through the pit lane.
+Or if it's controversy that you're after, Michael Schumacher got about as controversial as you can get by winning the 1998 British Grand Prix at Silverstone by driving through the pit lane.

 Drivers with most wins